Casco Histórico de Petare. Municipio Sucre, Caracas 2016

-To ensure the success of the intervention, we design and put into action a number of events and activities before and during Paradiso.
-It was possible by the generous support of the Goethe-Institut and developed in collaboration with several public and private organizations.
+To ensure the success of the intervention, we designed and put into action a number of events and activities before and during Paradiso.
+The installation was built with the support of the Goethe-Institut and developed in collaboration with several public and private organizations.

 Paradiso was more than an urban installation.
 As part of the project, we formed an alliance with Provita, an NGO with over 25 years of work in the field of ecological preservation and education.
 Together we organized a series of lectures and planting sessions with children from different schools in Caracas.

 These sessions reached over 300 children, most of who became the main caretakers of the garden and helped spread the message to other visitors about the meaning and care of the installation.